Data-Science-NDegree-MRusso/DSND-P3-Disaster-Response-Pipeline/README.md

 ## Instructions
+The code in this repo includes 2 jupyter notebooks (in the [`notebooks`](./notebooks) folder and a set of scripts.

+* The notebooks are provided as guidelines/references for the scripts.
+They do not need to be ran to execute the webapp:
+    - [`ETL Pipeline Preparation`](./notebooks/ETL Pipeline Preparation.ipynb) documents a step-by-step process to load data from the `.csv` files and save them in an SQL-lite DB;

 1. Run the following commands in the project's root directory to set up your database and model, and to run the app:

     - To run ETL pipeline that cleans data and stores in database: